google/ksp/CONTRIBUTING.md

 ## Testing
 For incoming PRs, we would like to request changes covered by tests for good practice.
- We do end to end test for KSP, which means you need to write a lightweight processor to be loaded with KSP for testing.
+We do end-to-end test for KSP, which means you need to write a lightweight processor to be loaded with KSP for testing.
 The form of the test itself is flexible as long as the logic is being covered.

 Here are some [sample test processors](compiler-plugin/src/test/kotlin/com/google/devtools/ksp/processor) for your reference.